Suzuki Ignis used • 804 cars price-checked by AutoUncle

 Used Suzuki Ignis

-A used Suzuki Ignis (2022) model gains about £13 per month in value.
+A used Suzuki Ignis (2021) model loses about £57 per month in value.

-Appreciation is an important part of calculating the total value of owning a Suzuki Ignis.
-In addition to the monthly appreciation of £13, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Suzuki Ignis.
+In addition to the monthly depreciation of £57, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 How much does a used Suzuki Ignis cost?
 Prices, ratings and depreciation by model year